Skip to main content

 2) Identity Access Management

-Security breaches drive up costs and impair morale.
+Security breaches increase costs and erode morale.
 A robust program and project access governing policy will stave off potential and definitive risks.
 The organization should have a defined approach to this aspect.
-Never adopt an elastic and ignorant identity policy, for it will only lead to breaches of various sorts.
+Never adopt an elastic and ignorant identity policy, for it will only lead to various breaches.

 3) Automation is a Vital Factor

 Automating routine security tasks will reduce risks.
 By reducing the scope for human error, the organization can enjoy optimal security.
-The automation, stipulated by the governing policy, will run checks to ensure the software is used and deployed according to the organization’s compliance policy.
+The automation, as stipulated by the governing policy, will run checks to ensure the software is used and deployed by the organization’s compliance policy.
 In short, automation features will be the governing policy watchdog.

 4) Track the Compliance

-Having a policy and not practicing it is as good as not having it in the first place.
+Having a policy but not practicing it is as good as not having it at all.
 An audit would be wise, as it lowers the potential for definitive risks.
 The audit should cover both your organization’s users and external users, such as consultants.
 The governance policy should also define when and how an audit should be implemented.

 5) Chalk Out Data Storage Policy